fenago/natural-language-processing-workshop/lab_guides/Lab_1.md

 ====================

-We\'ve talked about the types of computations that are done with natural language.
-Apart from these basic tasks, you can also design your own tasks as per your requirements.
-In the coming sections, we will discuss the various preprocessing tasks in detail and demonstrate each of them with an exercise.

-To perform these tasks, we will be using a Python library called **NLTK** (**Natural Language Toolkit**).
-NLTK is a powerful open source tool that provides a set of methods and algorithms to perform a wide range of NLP tasks, including tokenizing, parts-of-speech tagging, stemming, lemmatization, and more.

 Tokenization
 ------------

-**Tokenization** refers to the procedure of splitting a sentence into its constituent parts---the words and punctuation that it is made up of.
-It is different from simply splitting the sentence on whitespaces, and instead actually divides the sentence into constituent words, numbers (if any), and punctuation, which may not always be separated by whitespaces.
-For example, consider this sentence: \"I am reading a book.\" Here, our task is to extract words/tokens from this sentence.
-After passing this sentence to a tokenization program, the extracted words/tokens would be \"I,\" \"am,\" \"reading,\" \"a,\" \"book,\" and
-\".\" -- this example extracts one token at a time.
-Such tokens are called **unigrams**.

 NLTK provides a method called `word_tokenize()`, which tokenizes given text into words.
 It actually separates the text into